 The cloud is a cost effective solution for multiple reasons.
 It requires less infrastructure, reduces the burden on internal IT, and reduces the size of the company’s data center.
 Companies are able to use a smaller data center because, unlike the hardware of a traditional system, cloud storage does not take up physical space.
 Using a cloud-based system cuts IT’s cost as well.
 The burden of constant maintenance and upkeep of cloud based systems falls on the supplier, not internal IT.
 Cloud-based systems don’t require an in-house system expert, which frees up the IT department’s time and budget, allowing them to move into an administration and security role.

-Cloud-based systems are more dynamic than traditional systems, allowing for increased productivity and a quicker implementation.
+Cloud-based systems are more dynamic than traditional systems, allowing for increased productivity and quicker implementation.
 Multiple resources can work simultaneously on the build.
-During the implementation, the project team can test the system as they build, and address problems before reaching user acceptance testing.
+During implementation, the project team can test the system as they build and address problems before reaching user acceptance testing.
 Validating data and tackling major hurdles ahead of time results in a smoother user acceptance testing process.
 Addressing issues during the implementation allows the project to stay on track and decreases the risk for major system rework.

 Finance and Accounting Take Ownership of the System

 With cloud-based systems, the supplier maintains and updates the system instead of IT.
 Because the end-user can take ownership of the system, it creates a more autonomous relationship between accounting and IT.
 No technical or coding knowledge is required.
 IT handles the system security and user profile maintenance while accounting handles data updates.